sovietdog64/ov-smart-social/README.md

 The proposed strategy here is a base introduction to the notion that a Smart City is not necessarily enabled by using Slack or Discord or Meetup or Eventbrite or... the list goes on.
 Beginning with standard calendars, iCalendar and iCalendar Streams, organizer-owned RSVPs, calendar sharing and status broadcast (in the event of reschedule, cancellation, etc).

 By making use of standard map and location data structures and protocols, it is also a small matter to connect a date and time with a place, and to provide additional useful information such as parking and transit data, not to mention weather and other appropriate, useful information.

+A useful resource for general calendar technologies is at [CalConnect](https://devguide.calconnect.org/) also included in References below.

 ### Smart News